Craig Ewing's "Space"

 used.)

-close at midnight.
-This differs from other countries where bars usually close at 2:00am,
+10. All bars close at midnight.
+This differs from other countries where bars usually close

 11. It is dangerous to take a motorbike-taxi ride after dark.
 My friend was robbed